49 Secrets Your Boss Won’t Tell You—But You Need to Know

 Procrastination kills careers

 When setting timelines for projects, it’s better to err on the side of being conservative.
 While it might be tempting to tell your boss your most optimistic estimate—what would happen if you worked 80 hour weeks and encountered no problems—that will only lead to disappointment when you can’t live up to it.
 “It’s so important to meet all your deadlines,” says Timothy G. Wiedman, DBA, associate professor of Management at Human Resources at Doane University.
 “Always get an early start on projects so that the unexpected won’t trip you up: procrastination ruins careers.”
 Better to under-promise and over-deliver than to over-promise and under-deliver.
+Learn about these common lies professionals are telling you.

 We can tell when you’re making stuff up